s-adhikary/s-adhikary.github.io/content/teaching/course2/index.md

 Dr. Anil Seth

 ---
-I served as a tutor in this course and taken tutorial classes for bachelor's students from February to April of 2022.
+I fulfilled the role of a tutor in this course, conducting tutorial sessions for undergraduate students from January to February 2023.